lucasvienna/empire/.github/ISSUE_TEMPLATE/feature_spec.md

 ## Definition of Done
 - [ ] All acceptance criteria are met.
-- [ ] Necessary tests are written and pass.
+- [ ] The necessary tests are written and pass.
 - [ ] Documentation is updated, if applicable.

+## Dependencies
+- Dependency 1
+- Dependency 2